 My Teaching Philosophy: I believe that the classroom will remain an important place for learning, as live interaction can transfer things that go beyond from what one can learn.
-Effective teaching focuses on insight, helping students understand abstract linguistic concepts and how they relate to the world.
+Effective teaching focuses on insight, helping students understand concepts and how they relate to the world.

 I’m committed to Open Education – making high-quality (linguistic) education accessible to learners worldwide.
 This includes creating open educational resources, online courses, and materials that students and educators can freely use and adapt.